nikwalia/schedule-generator/db/README.md

     - `score_schedule_procedure.sql`- finds the best schedule to take based on historical trends and past user data.
     - `convert_semester.sql`- contains a function for auto-converting a text semester to a numerical representation.
     - `semester_offset_trigger.sql`- creates a trigger for auto-calculating the semester offset whenever a new enrollment is stored.
-    - `update_enrollment_semester_trigger.sql`- creates a trigger for recalculating the semester offset whenever an enrollment is updated.
+    - `update_enrollment_semester.sql`- creates a trigger for recalculating the semester offset whenever an enrollment is updated.
     - `total_semesters_trigger.sql`- creates a trigger for calculating the number of semesters a student plans to study for.
     - `enforce_precision_trigger.sql`- creates a trigger that limits the number of decimals for course GPA to 2 (aka 3 significant digits)
 - `Python`: